stephensabatini/jetpack-development-mode/README.md

 # Jetpack Development Mode

 A WordPress plugin to activate **Jetpack Development Mode**.
-Allows you to use features that do not require a connection to WordPress.com servers can be activated on a localhost WordPress installation for testing.
+It allows you to use features that do not require a connection to WordPress.com servers that can be activated on a localhost WordPress installation for testing.

 ![Support Level](https://img.shields.io/badge/support-active-brightgreen.svg)